Advertiser Disclosure

 My Wife Has Her Own Capital One Venture X Card

-While being unable to bring a guest to Capital One Lounges is a big loss, my wife has her own Capital One Venture X card that she can use for lounge access.
+While being unable to bring a guest to Capital One Lounges and Landings is a big loss, my wife has her own Capital One Venture X card that she can use for lounge access.
 This will be especially important later this year, as Capital One is opening a lounge at New York (JFK) and a Landing at New York (LGA), our 2 home airports.

 Capital One Lounge Las Vegas barstools